The 19th Amendment

 In this way, the passage of the 19th amendment is only one chapter of a larger story still unfolding today.

 National parks across the country share stories of visionary women, trailblazers who dared to imagine a different future.
 As we commemorate the 100th anniversary of the 19th Amendment, we must help expand the stories and perspectives shared through national parks.

 It is critical that we recognize centuries of unrecognized and underrecognized sacrifices and contributions to the U.S. made by women, including Black women, Indigenous women, and all women of color.

 We must highlight the contributions women have made to our country and the role they continue to play in our ever-evolving narrative.

 Then, Now, and Beyond

-The National Park Foundation has launched a new fund to support projects and programs that help the National Park Service share a more comprehensive American narrative that includes the voices of women whose vision, tenacity, and resilience moved them to climb mountains, take down barriers, protect the environment, and lead social movements.
+The National Park Foundation has launched a new fund to support projects and programs that help the National Park Service share a more comprehensive and inclusive American narrative that amplifies the voices of women whose vision, tenacity, and resilience moved them to climb mountains, take down barriers, protect the environment, and lead social movements.
 The initiative will increase awareness about the 19th Amendment’s centennial and raise funds for national parks and park programs that highlight stories of women who made history and continue to shape our future.

 How You Can Help

 The National Park Foundation, the official nonprofit partner of the National Park Service, welcomes your support of this new initiative.
 Our national parks have long relied on private philanthropy in addition to federal funding to protect parks and make them accessible to all.
 This public-private partnership underscores the belief that national parks are for all of us, we all have a place in them, and we all have a role in protecting them.